enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 a file containing a valid JSON payload with your Trace data to see a rendering of it in the UI.

-If you want to mess around, you can the sample Docker container via
+If you want to mess around, you can stand up the sample Docker container via

 ```
 $ docker run -d -p 9411:9411 openzipkin/zipkin